Investigation underway after man dies while in custody of Stamford police

-STAMFORD, Connecticut (WABC) -- Officials are investigating after a man died when Stamford police took him into custody last week.
+STAMFORD, Connecticut (WABC) -- Officials are investigating after a man died when Stamford police took him into custody last week and he lost consciousness in the back of a patrol car.

 Steven Christopher Barrier was arrested on Oct.
-23 after authorities received a 911 call for a domestic violence incident.
+23 -- his 23rd birthday -- after authorities received a 911 call for a domestic violence incident.

 Officials said Wednesday that Barrier initially led police on a chase and ran through several backyards and hopped multiple fences before he was ultimately taken into custody at a Home Depot on West Main Street.